Women in aviation: Notable influential profiles and figures in the aviation industry

-Born to a commercial pilot in 1931, Jerrie Cobb was the first woman to qualify to go into space.
-Through the help of her father and football coach, who was a flight instructor and owned a plane, Jerrie learned how to fly, and by the time of her birthday at 17, she got a private pilot's license.
+Born to a commercial pilot in 1931, Cobb was the first woman to qualify to go into space.
+Through the help of her father and football coach, who was a flight instructor and owned a plane, she learned how to fly, and by the time of her birthday at 17, she got a private pilot's license.
 Through her savings, which she made while playing softball at semi-professional level, she bought her aircraft, a war surplus Fairchild PT-23.
 She would later receive her commercial pilot license at the age of 18, permitting her to fly professionally.
-Jerrie later joined the Lovelace Foundation, where she passed all 75 Mercury astronaut tests.
-After further tests, Jerry, among the other 11 astronaut candidates were chosen for Project Mercury.
-Even though she would later be dropped based on lacking jet piloting experience, her contribution to the aviation industry-inspired many other women to join the National Aeronautics and Space Administration (NASA) and the aviation industry in general.
+She later joined the Lovelace Foundation, where she passed all 75 Mercury astronaut tests.
+After further tests, Cobb, along with the 11 other astronaut candidates, were chosen for Project Mercury.
+Even though she would later be dropped based on lacking jet piloting experience, her contribution to the aviation industry inspired many other women to join the National Aeronautics and Space Administration (NASA) and the aviation industry in general.